Smile-SA/hots/README.md

 Have Python 3.6, 3.7 or 3.8 on an Unix box (Linux, MacOS, ...) with a graphic display.

-Moreover, `rac` module needs `IBM CPLEX` solver to be installed on the machine to solve the optimization problem.
+Moreover, `cots` module needs `IBM CPLEX` solver to be installed on the machine to solve the optimization problem.
 To see details, visit their website [here](https://www.ibm.com/uk-en/products/ilog-cplex-optimization-studio).
 Once you have `CPLEX` installed on the machine, you have to add in your `#PYTHONPATH` the `/path/to/cplex/python/[python-version]/[your-distribution]`.